 Acquisition

 2025 was the year I went full remote.
 I am sharing a rig with two local imagers at Starfront Observatory in Rockwood, TX.
 This has been a huge learning experience.
-For one, it forced me to learn new fully automated systems, which I had procrastinated on.
+For one, it forced me to sit down and learn how to fully automat a system.
+My home system is semi-automated because I am sitting right there.
 Second, it taught me how to make the rig more bullet proof, because when you are not there to fix it on the spot, it is quite difficult to trouble shoot.
-I am beginning to add a few images from this new location, but as of now, I am still fine tuning the setup.
+I am beginning to add a few images from Starfront and the dark skies are truly a luxury.

-There are currently two imaging systems in Texas.
+There are currently two imaging systems on the rig in Texas.
 There is a small 3" quad refractor with an 8 position filter wheel.
-This has a 400mm focal length, which is great for doing wide patches of sky.
+This scope is great for doing wide patches of sky.
 On the same mount, there is a 2000mm 8" Schmidt Cassegrain.
 This has a lot of magnification for small galaxies.
-Each scope has a dedicated focus motor and both systems are controlled with NINA from the comfort of my home.
+Each scope has a dedicated focus motor and both systems are controlled with NINA over the internet from 1200 miles away.
 The great thing about automated systems is that I can set up an imaging session and go to bed at a reasonable hour.
 No more packing the car at 3am.

-Sadly, my work schedule has not worked out with the weather this year and I have only been able to take out the Edge 11" once in my driveway back home.
+Sadly, my work schedule and the weather have kept me inside this year and I have only been able to take out the Edge 11" once in my driveway back home.
 The silver lining is that I am applying the automation techniques I learned in TX to my home system.
-Soon, I hope to be able to sleep while I image, so that is the goal for 2026.
+Soon, I hope to be able to sleep while I image.
+That is the goal for 2026.
 I will continue to use the TS Optics 130mm APO for imaging nebula at home.
-I'm currently building a motorized trolly that will move the system in and out of the garage in minutes.
+I'm currently building a wheeled trolley that will move the system in and out of the garage.
 Stay tuned for pics of that project.

 Image Processing